 Legendary ABC News anchor Peter Jennings.
 His full name was Peter Charles Archibald Ewart Jennings.

-This is actually very common in Brazil, hence why most famous people are known by a nickname or a diminutive.
-Former president Lula's full name is "Luís Ignacio Lula da Silva" for example.
+This is actually very common in Brazil, hence why most famous people are known by a nickname or on a First Name Basis.
+Former president Lula was born "Luiz Inácio da Silva", and later added his nickname to the legal name: "Luiz Inácio Lula da Silva".

 In some cases, computers need to generate unique names on the fly, which are often done by concatenating machine name + user name + date + time + random number or some other method unlikely to be used elsewhere.